reswordpress/requirewp/readme.txt

 as a bundle, plugin, or simply needs requiring).
 See plugin website for more details.

 == Changelog ==

+= 1.0.5 =
+- Corrected if wrapping statement

 = 1.0.4 =
 - Set jQuery primary scripts to load synchronously - will fix the majority of plugin and theme issues.